jamesdanielwhitford/replit.github.io/tutorials/kaboom-draw.md

 	})
 }
 ```

-  This provides a dark space-like background for our code.
+  Here we're adding a dark, space-like background.

-  Next, we're going to use a for loop to generate our pentagon shapes, to avoid repetitive code.
-Add the following code to your file:
+  Next, we're going to use a for loop to generate our pentagon shapes.
+This allows us to avoid repetitive code.
+Add the following to your file:

 ```javascript
 for (let i = 0; i < 15; i++) {